Maine Coon Kitten Adoption Process & FAQ

 STEP ONE:

-STEP TWO: RESERVE YOUR PERFECT KITTEN Once your application is approved and a kitten has been selected, a deposit is required to reserve your kitten.
-This deposit will be deducted from the final purchase price and is non-refundable, non- transferable.
-The remaining balance must be paid at least 7 days prior to the kitten’s go-home date. |
+STEP TWO: RESERVE YOUR KITTEN Once your application is approved and a kitten has been selected, a deposit is required to reserve your kitten.
+The deposit is non-refundable and non-transferable and will be deducted from the final purchase price.
+The remaining balance must be paid at least seven days before the kitten’s go-home date. |

-STEP THREE: SIGN THE ADOPTION AGREEMENT After reserving your kitten, you’ll receive an adoption contract to sign electronically within 48 hours.
-This agreement outlines our health guarantee against genetic conditions, as well as other important terms of sale. |
+STEP THREE: SIGN THE ADOPTION AGREEMENT To finalize your reservation, the signed adoption agreement must be returned within 24 hours, together with the deposit payment.
+The agreement includes our health guarantee against genetic conditions and outlines other important terms of sale. |

 STEP FOUR:

 PREPARE FOR YOUR KITTEN'S ARRIVAL Once you reserve your kitten, he or she will be ready to join your family in approximately 4–6 weeks, at a minimum age of 14 weeks.
-This allows you ample time to prepare for your new companion’s arrival.
+This gives you plenty of time to prepare for your new companion.
 Kittens can be collected from our home in Muizenberg, Cape Town, or we can assist by recommending a trusted pet travel agency for safe delivery to another province.
-We strongly encourage you to schedule a veterinary appointment in advance, as your kitten must be seen by a vet by 72 hours of arrival to activate our health guarantee. |
+We also recommend scheduling a veterinary appointment in advance, as your kitten must be seen by a vet within 72 hours of arrival to activate our health guarantee. |

 Our kitten pricing reflects the quality of our bloodlines, the extensive care invested in each kitten’s development and our ongoing commitment to health and breed integrity.
 This includes comprehensive DNA and cardiac screening of our breeding cats, the introduction of diverse and carefully selected lines, premium nutrition, and active participation in cat shows to uphold and promote the Maine Coon breed standard.